sydneyshile/go-difference-check/README.md

 # go-difference-check

 This package checks how relatively large one value is to another.
+The functions are used for estimation, so inputs and results are in float64 type.
+Result is rounded to number of decimal places based on the given precision by user.
 It can be used for price comparison.

 Run